yhao21/ECON498_midterm/README.md

 `sudo python3.8 -m pip install <package name>`

-The reason of using 'python' + version to run python in terminal is probably because you have installed python with command `sudo altinstall`.
+The reason of using 'python' + version to run python in terminal is probably because you have installed python with command `sudo make altinstall`.

 # How to run the program